amunamun07/minor_project_4/README.md

 ### Folders/files Description:
 #### 1. Notebook
-The Notebooks files were created to quickly view the outputs.
+The Notebooks files are a quick way view the outputs.
 - Contains roberta.ipnyb which is a step by step process of finding probability of any two sentences to be similar(entailment, contradiction and neutral).
 It also contains description of Transformers and Bert.
 - Contains tf_idf_similarity_score.ipnyb which outputs the similarity score between many sentences in a tabular form.